mjmeli/romspam/README.md

 At the moment, this only allows you to send quotes over Twitter.

+This requires some minor initial configuration involving setting up your Twitter account for login via OAuth.
+All login credentials are stored locally and **encrypted using AES-256 encryption**.

 ## Installation

 After cloning, make sure that you have `pip` and `setuptools` installed.
 You may